sghpjuikit/player/README.md

 - does not require internet access
 - does not write to registry or create any file outside its directory (as long as java itself does not require it, e.g., cached data by WebView (in-app web browser)

-### gui
+### GUI

-widgets:
+- minimalistic - shows only whats important, no endless headers and borders taking up important space.
+With headerless and borderless window mode 100% of the space is given to the widgets.
+- powerful - infinite space, horizontally scrollable, zoomable
+- layout mode - powerful mode displaying 2nd ui layer allowing user to edit and configure the layout, widgets and more, alleviating normal user interface from all this
+- skinnable completely by css
+- skin discovery + change + refresh without requiring application restart
+- custom skins supported

+Widgets:
 - can provide input and output (e.g. playlist table has selected song as output)
 - inputs and outputs can be bound - when output value changes, it is passed into the listening input of other widget
 - inputs can be set to custom values
 - the whole system is displayed visually as editable graph

-layouts:
+Layouts:
 - widget management: Gui gives the ability to divide layouts into containers for widgets.
 These allow resizing, positioning, swapping, adding, removing and many more widget operations
 - multiple layout support/virtual layout space.
 Switching layouts by dragging them horizontally (left,right) opens new space for more layouts.
 This provides virtually infinitely large and conveniently navigable working space.

-windows:
+Windows:
-- snap to screen edges and other windows docking
+- snap to screen edges and other windows, screen-to-screen edges also supported.
 - auto-resize when put into screen edges and corners (altogether 7 different modes - all, left/right half, right half, topleft/topright/bottomleft/bottomright quadrant)
 - system tray, taskbar, fullscreen, always on top
 - mini mode - a docked bar snapped to the top edge of the screen
 - multiple screen support
 - multiple windows
 - configurable notification positions (corners, center) + window/screen oriented

-### global & media hotkeys
+### Hotkeys

 - global hotkey supported - shortcuts dont need application focus if so desired
 - media keys supported
 - customizable (any combination of keys:  "F5", "CTRL+L", etc)
-- number of actions (playback control, layout, etc)
+- large number of actions (playback control, layout, etc)

-### usability
+### Usability
+- navigation: No more back and up buttons.
+Use left and right mouse butttons to quickly and seamlessly navigate within user interface.
 - icons: No ugly buttons doing the unexpected.
 Icons are designed to visually aid user to understand the action.
-Decorated ith tooltips.
+Decorated with tooltips.
 Some are also skinnable or change to visualize application state.
-- tooltips: everywhere and big ones too.
-They explain all kinds of functionalities, so read to your heart's content.
+- tooltips: Everywhere.
+And big too.
+Explain all kinds of functionalities, so read to your heart's content.
 There are also info buttons opening information popups.
 - units: No more '5000 of what questions', everything that needs a unit has a unit, e.g. filesize (kB,MB,...), time duration, bitrate, etc. Multiple units are supported when possible, e.g., using 2000ms or 2s has the same effect.
 This is all supported in application settings or in table filter queries.
 - validation: Designed to eliminate input errors by preventing user to input incorrect data.
 Warning icons signal incorrect input.
 Really helps with writing regular exressions.
 - defaults: every settings has a default value you can revert to easily

-### skin support

-- skinnable completely by css
-- skin discovery + change + relfresh without requiring application restart
-- custom skins

-### more
+### More

 - configurable playcount incrementing strategy: at specified minimal time or percent of song playback
 - cover downloading on drag&drop